illustration-library-mockup-short.png

 RH-illustration-library-portfolio-assets_container-topic-page.png

-Account and project managers also helped us establish an agency partner to take on some of the illustration load under our art direction.
-They also helped to set a consistent cadence for developing batches of illustrations and publishing them to our company wide repository.
+Account and project managers helped us bring in an agency partner to handle illustration work as I provided art direction.
+They also set a steady rhythm for developing and publishing batches of illustrations to the company repository.

-We worked closely with the corporate social media team to align on shared documentation of all of our assets and streamline review process.
-We took this opportunity with them to reinforce our creative intake process and cut down on one-off and rogue requests that decreased our bandwidth to work on the larger library.
+We collaborated with the corporate social media team to align on asset documentation and streamline reviews, while reinforcing our creative intake process to reduce one-off requests and boost bandwidth for the larger library.

 Refinement + consistency

-To address the problem of lack of consistency and need for refinement in our illustrations, we spun up two workstreams: one to refine the many variations in our illustration style, and one to align on consistent visual representation of each of our tech topics.
+To address the problem of lack of consistency and need for refinement in our illustrations, we spun up two workstreams: one to refine style variations, and one to align on consistent visual metaphor for each of our tech topics.

 RH-illustration-library-portfolio-assets_refinement.png